maxxk/programming-languages/presentations/06-Typing.md

 **Inversion: ** *(example) If Γ ⊦ plus(a, b) : num then Γ ⊦ a : num, Γ ⊦ b : num. *

 If typing rules are complex, such principles are difficult to state and prove.
-But these principle is essential for e.g. type inference.
+But these principles are essential for e.g. type inference.

 # Structural properties of typing {.inference}